PostgREST/postgrest/best_practices.rst

   -- Assuming your schema is named "api"
   ALTER DEFAULT PRIVILEGES IN SCHEMA api REVOKE EXECUTE ON FUNCTIONS FROM PUBLIC;

-  -- Or to stop functions from being executable in the whole database(note the removal of the IN SCHEMA part).
-  ALTER DEFAULT PRIVILEGES REVOKE EXECUTE ON FUNCTIONS FROM PUBLIC;
+  -- Or to stop functions from being PUBLICly executable in the whole database ALTER DEFAULT PRIVILEGES REVOKE EXECUTE ON FUNCTIONS FROM PUBLIC;

 See `PostgreSQL alter default privileges <https://www.postgresql.org/docs/current/static/sql-alterdefaultprivileges.html>`_ for more details.